How many total credits may I earn for research, internship, or independent study?

 How do I register to receive credit for research, internship, or independent study?

 You must submit an “Independent Academic Work Form”.
 The form is available in SIS/Online Forms.
-Please refer to the complete instructions.
+Please refer to these instructions before completing the online IAW form.
 You will be required to have a faculty sponsor (see directly below).
 The Registrar’s Office posts the deadlines to apply for research, internship, or independent study on their Undergraduate Registration page.

 What is a faculty sponsor?

-A faculty sponsor is a full-time tenured or tenure-track faculty member in KSAS or WSE or another faculty member specifically designated to serve as a faculty sponsor.
+A faculty sponsor is a full-time tenured or tenure-track faculty member in KSAS or WSE or another ASEN faculty member specifically designated to serve as a faculty sponsor.
 Your faculty sponsor is responsible for determining the appropriate academic product you will submit for grading and will submit your grade and award credits at the end of the term.
 The academic product you will produce is determined at the time of registration, not after you have completed the experience.

 I did some independent work over the summer but I was not registered for it and I was not paid.
 Can I add it to my fall schedule?